-As we head into the second national lockdown these guides for parents provide some fantastic tips on helping ease some of the stresses of family life during lockdown.
+Below are some guides for parents which provide some fantastic tips on helping ease some of the stresses of family life during lockdown.

 Every Mind Matters has some great videos with useful tips and advice to help you look after your own and your children’s wellbeing.

 During these difficult times, we understand that it may be difficult to explain to your children what is happening in the world around us.
 It can be difficult to understand how much to explain without causing any unnecessary worries for your children.

 In order to support you with supporting your children, we have created a list of resources of which we feel might be helpful in providing strategies to help to stay emotionally healthy in such unusual, strange times.
 We have also complied a list of child friendly resources of which you can find on our Support for Pupils page.
 To access the resources, please click on the images.

 The Department for Education – They have provided guidance on Coronavirus which is regularly updated and provides necessary guidance to stay safe.

 Young Minds – They have some fantastic support in offering strategies and resources to support your emotional wellbeing whilst self-isolating.